 Provides a funding mechanism for transportation costs that reduces the pressure on the general fund and addresses inequities between school districts;

 Includes factors based on changes in demographics including socio-economic status, remedial programming, and enrollment challenges;

 Reflects actual costs for special education services;

 Incorporates categorical funding in the formula within three years; and

-Includes a mix of property taxes and state aid
+Includes a mix of state aid and property taxes.

 Supports a school foundation formula that:

 - At a rate that sufficiently supports local districts’ efforts to plan, create and sustain world-class schools;

 - For FY 2021, by January 31, 2020; and